viktorpantushev/blackjack-sim/README.md

     * `blackjack_final.py`: Implements everything else in the BackJack class.

 ## 📊 Interpretation of Results
-The player wins around 3240 out of 7200 times.
+The player wins around 44% of the time in 7000 rounds.

 ## 🛠 Installation & Usage